Michael Bloomberg's Real Record as NYC Mayor

 "I think that what's really going on here is the mayor doesn't like the idea that he'll be the only mayor ever to leave office where every single municipal union is without a contract and he just made this maneuver to try to cover his backside.""

 Bloomberg is also alleged to have found ways to skirt hiring union labor in various municipal projects, like his efforts to privatize the NYC school system.
-And as mentioned above, he awarding huge deals to just a couple of people, greatly enriching them - in this case Eva Moskowitz of Success Academy and in real estate Stephen Ross & Related Companies as reported above.
+And as mentioned above, Bloomberg awarded huge deals to just a couple of people, greatly enriching them.
+In the case of privatizing NYC Public Schools it was Eva Moskowitz of Success Academy who was the big beneficiary, and in real estate it was Stephen Ross & Related Companies as reported above.

 And who can forget former Mayors Rudy Giuliani's and Michael Bloomberg's $600 million City Time corruption scandal?